Chulym language: Classification

 The language is closely related to the Shor and Khakas languages.
 Though all these are considered by some as one language, the Ös speakers themselves do not believe this to be the case.
+Lower Chulym had more Tatar influence and Middle Chulym having more Khakas influence.
+There is also a significant Yeniseic influence on the language, with those who speak Middle Chulym themselves likely being descendants of Yeniseic, Ob Ugric, and Samoyedic speaking peoples who assimilated and began speaking a Turkic language.

+Dialects

 Chulym comprises two distinct dialects with multiple sub-dialects, corresponding to locations along the Chulym River.
 The native ethnonym is given in italics.